How To Tour The Best Chocolates In Brussels

 I recommend focusing on 3 areas, the Galerie de la Reine, in and around the Grand Place (Grote Markt) and the Sablon neighborhood.

-• Don’t eat anything sweet prior to visiting the chocolatiers as you want to be able to enjoy every ounce of sweetness!
-So basically, go with an empty stomach…
+- Don’t eat anything sweet prior to visiting the chocolatiers as you want to be able to enjoy every ounce of sweetness!

-• Be prepared to spend on these lovely morsels as they are high-quality chocolates and obvious once you try them.
+- Be prepared to spend on these lovely morsels as they are high-quality chocolates and obvious once you try them.
 Don’t expect to see cheap prices among these shops.
-Individual pieces range from 1 to 3 Euros but many times it is more economical to buy 6.
+Individual pieces average a few Euros but many times it is more economical to buy 6.

-• Before you venture out on your own self-guided tour of these chocolate shops, get your ticket and visit the Chocolate Museum (Choco-Story) first so you get a good understanding of how it all began…
+- Before you venture out on your own self-guided tour of these chocolate shops, get your ticket and visit the Chocolate Museum (Choco-Story) to get a good understanding of how it all began.

-• You can either dedicate a whole day in chocolate heaven or do as I did and visit 2-3 chocolatiers per day.
-There is no wrong or right way, whatever fits your schedule!
+- You can either dedicate a whole day in chocolate heaven or do as I did and visit 2-3 chocolatiers per day.

 “Chemically speaking, chocolate really is the world’s perfect food.” – Michael Levine